threefoldtecharchive/info_manual3/wiki/faq/faq.md

 It’s possible to rename farms through the Polkadot UI.
 For mainnet, use [this link](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Ftfchain.grid.tf#/extrinsics).

+1. Under *using the selected account*, select the account that owns the farm
+2. Choose *tfgridModule* from the dropdown menu *submit the following extrinsic*,
+3. Select *updateFarm(id, name, pricingPolicyId)*
-Under *using the selected account*, select the account that owns the farm, choose *tfgridModule* from the dropdown menu *submit the following extrinsic*, then select *updateFarm(id, name, pricingPolicyId)*.
-Then under *name: Bytes*, write the new farm name.
-Finally, click on the bottom *Submit Transaction* at the bottom right of the screen.
+4. Under *name: Bytes*, write the new farm name
+5. Finally, click on the bottom *Submit Transaction* at the bottom right of the screen

 ***

 ### How can I delete a farm on polkadot.js?
-It’s possible to delete farms through the Polkadot UI.
-For mainnet, use [this link](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Ftfchain.grid.tf#/extrinsics).

-Under *using the selected account*, select the account that owns the farm, choose *tfgridModule* from the dropdown menu *submit the following extrinsic*, then select *deleteFarm(id)*.
-Then under *id: u32*, write the ID of the Threefold farm you want to delete.
-Finally, click on the bottom *Submit Transaction* at the bottom right of the screen.
+The ability to delete a farm was removed from TF Chain due to concerns that nodes could be left without a farm and thus cause problems with billing.

 ***